Shopping with SNAP

 Frequently Asked Questions

-1. Are all types of bottled water eligible for purchase with SNAP?
+Are there any types of bottled water that are not eligible for purchase with EBT?

-2. Can I buy bottled water in bulk with my SNAP benefits?
+Can you buy bottled water online with EBT?